ShawnPConroy/Nacms/README.md

     * HTML files (which load like normal)
     * Image files (which load like normal)

-Unlike other directory listing scripts, this is not designed to highlight filetypes and files sizes.
+Unlike other folder listing scripts, this is not designed to highlight filetypes and files sizes.

 ## Features

-* Shows directory listings
+* Shows folder listings
     * Is clean and simple
     * Doesn't show dates of file sizes
     * Uses the clean but techie looking Fire Code font for file names